 You are rightly frustrated with hearsay and anecdotal “evidence” distorting consumer preferences and pointing them to inferior products.
 Logic doesn’t seem to help and in fact the parties involved are inclined to prefer hearsay over logic.
 The perfect example of this is the Bennett Vector truck.
 Continue reading The case against Bennett Vector

 I stumbled upon the following tweet-storm the other day.
 It’s just too relevant to what I see in the longboard community not to post: “We lie to ourselves all the time.
 In fact, our thinking processes evolved to help us lie to ourselves about the facts around us.
 Why?
-Because being accurate about the world around you was often less important than agreeing with the people around you.”
-Continue reading Brain bugs II
+Because being accurate about the world… Continue reading Brain bugs II

 I stumbled upon two research papers that discuss the involvement of middle-aged males in skateboarding.
 They helped me get a better understanding of the conservatism of members of the community on various equipment-related topics.
 Continue reading Skateboarding and the ‘Tired Generation’